Welcome to our online film and video equipment museum. This page is dedicated to regular 8, Super 8 and 16mm film equipment.8mm Film – The two types

 The Noris 8 Junior manufactured around 1957 in Nuremberg.
 Note the manual drive handle on the side.

-Pictured above are a Sekonic 80P, a Holbeck Auto, a Sankyo Sound 502, Noris Junior 8 and one of our favorites, the Kodak Brownie 8.
+Pictured above are a Sekonic 80P, a Holbeck Auto, a Sankyo Sound 502, Noris Junior 8, Oregon film projector and one of our favorites, the Kodak Brownie 8.
 The Sankyo still works perfectly.
-Below is a a sample film that was supplied with the ELMO range of projectors that feature sound.
+Below is a sample film that was supplied with the ELMO range of projectors that feature sound.

 A single frame of film that has been burned by being stopped in the projector gate.